The title to Newport Forest was transferred from Omnibus Research Inc. to Thames Talbot Land Trust in June 2007.

-The 44.5-ha (110 acre) site is located on the south side of the Thames River near Wardsville, Ontario within the Deciduous Forest Zone.
+The 44.5-ha (110 acre) site is located on the south side of the Thames River near Wardsville, Ontario within the Carolinian Zone.
 Historically, it is ecologically contiguous with the Skunk's Misery area on the north side of the Thames, barely one kilometer's distance over intervening agricultural land.

 Newport Forest consists of lowland forest, with some upland forest (the Hogsback), meadow, ravine slopes and bluff forests, and floodplain.

 The highest point of land is the Hogsback, a partially eroded Pleistocene rover terrace.
 The lower part of Newport Forest is subject to periodic flooding, which has considerable influence on plant and animal life.
 The soil is glacial clay with some underlying till and an upper horizon (about 10 dc) of clay loam.